jgabriel98/spotifypiHome/README.md

 This project uses [raspotify](https://github.com/dtcooper/raspotify), [shairport-sync](https://github.com/mikebrady/shairport-sync) and [snapcast](https://github.com/badaix/snapcast).
 Without them this project wouldn't be possible.

 #### dependencies:
-this project build shairport-sync from source, so to be able to install the server node, the following depencies requirements should be meet: <br/>
+this project build shairport-sync from source, so to be able to install the server node, the following depencies requirements should be met: <br/>
  `apt install autoconf automake libtool libdaemon-dev libpopt-dev libconfig-dev libssl-dev avahi-daemon libavahi-client-dev libsndfile1-dev`

 there are no special dependencies needed to install the client nodes.